Are you getting the most out of your Data and Metrics? Find out how to Leverage It.

 The conversion rate determines the effectiveness of your website.
 It states whether your site achieves the goal it was created for.
 All elements of your website design and development should be tuned to boosting your conversion rate.

 However, that’s easier said than done.
-Tracking and optimizing conversion rates are like navigating through the dark season a stormy night.
+Tracking and optimizing conversion rates are like navigating through the dark season on a stormy night.
 You know where you want to go, but it’s still difficult to ensure that you are on the right path to your destination.

 Luckily, you’ve got some impressive tools to help you out – Enter Google Analytics.
 It serves as a compass that helps you navigate your way safely through the dark, stormy seas of online marketing.
 And, the best part it’s free.